shaneosullivan/NextJSLiteExample/README.md

 - Update your `tsconfig.json` to have `"tmp/*.js"` in the `include` array.
 - Add the following to the `scripts` section of `package.json`: `"watch": "node scripts/build-browser.js --watch",`
 - Replace the `build` script in `package.json` with: `"build": "node scripts/build-browser.js --minify && next build",`

+This should set up your build system.
+You can then add `<script ...>` tags to whichever pages you want to include the JavaScript files in, as in [the index page](https://github.com/shaneosullivan/NextJSLiteExample/blob/main/pages/index.tsx)

 Also note that this was all tested with Node 16.
 Your mileage may vary with earlier versions of Node.